flood-io/element/packages/element/docs/examples/examples_test_data.md

 When running Element in cli mode (`element run`), place the CSV in the same directory as your test script.

-When its running as a load test on flood.io, upload the script TODO
+When its running as a load test on flood.io, upload the the CSV alongside your script.

-## Loading data from a JSON
+## Loading data from a JSON file

-Loading data from a JSON is as simple as loading from CSV
+Loading data from a JSON is just as simple as loading from CSV

 ```typescript
 TestData.fromCSV('test-data.json')